-Vladimir oblast facts
+Vladimir region facts

 The main goods traffic of Vladimir region is carried by three out of four directions of Trans-Siberian railway.
 The second place is taken by pipelines.
 Among highways the most important is M7 “Volga”.
 Navigation - both freight and passenger - is developed on the river Klyazma and especially the Oka, there are ports Vyazniki and Murom, ship-building plant in Gorokhovets.

 The local airport Semyazino is located 5 km from Vladimir, there are landings in Vyazniki, Gorokhovets and numerous military airports.
 A considerable part of airlines eastwards of Moscow cross the region.
-Trolley-bus systems of Vladimir and Kovrov city are also worth noting.
+Trolley-bus systems of Vladimir and Kovrov are also worth noting.

-Vladimir oblast nature
+Vladimir region nature

 Vladimirskaya oblast nature

-Vladimir oblast history
+Vladimir region history

 There are several points of view - when the city was founded.
 According to one of them it was founded by Prince Vladimir Svyatoslavich in 990, according to another one - by Prince Vladimir Monomakh in 1108.
 The city grew rapidly under Andrey Bogolyubsky and his successors’ ruling.

-Among outstanding monuments of Vladimir-Suzdal architecture of 12th-13th centuries there are white-stone Assumption and Dmitriyevsky churches, Golden Gates, the Church of Pokrova-na-Nerli.
-Political and cultural traditions of the Great Principality of Vladimir were accepted by the Muscovite Great Principality when the Russian centralized state had been formed.
+Among outstanding monuments of Vladimir-Suzdal architecture of the 12th-13th centuries there are white-stone Assumption and Dmitriyevsky churches, Golden Gates, the Church of Pokrova-na-Nerli.
+Political and cultural traditions of the Great Principality of Vladimir were accepted by the Muscovite Great Principality when the Russian centralized state was formed.

-During World War II the military plants did a lot for the victory, Kovrovsky plant in particular, where famous group headed by V.A.Degtyaryov worked.
-On August 14th, 1944, Vladimir oblast within its current boundaries was formed.
+During the World War II, the military plants of the region did a lot for the victory, Kovrovsky plant in particular, where famous group headed by V.A.Degtyaryov worked.
+On August 14, 1944, Vladimir oblast within its current boundaries was formed.

-Vladimir oblast economics
+Vladimir region economics